Staars/Staars.github.io/docs/Bluetooth_MI32.md

 # MI32

 The MI32-driver focuses on the passive observation of BLE sensors of the Xiaomi/Mijia universe, thus only needing a small memory footprint.
 This allows to additionally run a dedicated software bridge to Apples HomeKit with very few additional configuration steps.
-Even Berry can be used in parallel.
+Berry can be used in parallel.

 ## Tasmota and BLE-sensors